-The best time to visit Sequoia and Kings Canyon National Park is from June to August, when the weather is generally sunny and warm.
+The best time to visit Sequoia & Kings Canyon National Park is from June to August.
+This is when the Californian weather is generally sunny and warm.
 The average daytime highs are in the mid-70s, and nighttime lows are in the mid-40s, making it very pleasant for most campers and hikers.

-Additionally, since the High Sierra can be covered in snow until late spring or even early summer, visiting Sequoia and Kings Canyon between June and August means that you have the best chance of snow-free roads and trails.
+There are still snow covers in the High Sierra until late spring or even early summer.
+So, visiting between June and August means that you’ll have the best chance of snow-free roads and trails.

 Best time for good weather